-Centre for Health Economics, University of York York Summer Workshops in Health Economic Evaluation, Outcome Measurement and Valuation for Health Technology Assessment.
-3-day ‘Outcome’ workshop covers the key principles of outcome measurement and valuation as well as their practical implementation in health technology assessment.
-CHE resources.
+Centre for Health Economics, University of York.
+The Centre for Health Economics offers summer workshops in health economic evaluation, outcome measurement and valuation for health technology assessment.
+Three-day ‘outcome’ workshop covers the key principles of outcome measurement and valuation as well as their practical implementation in health technology assessment.
+CHE workshops.

-University for Health Science, Medical Informatics and Technology (UMIT) The Health Technology Assessment & Decision Science Program (HTAD) of UMIT offers 3-5 day workshops in health technology assessment, clinical epidemiology, causal inference, and decision-analytic modelling.
+University for Health Science, Medical Informatics and Technology (UMIT).
+The Health Technology Assessment & Decision Science Program (HTAD) of UMIT offers three to five-day workshops in health technology assessment, clinical epidemiology, causal inference, and decision-analytic modelling.
 Access UMIT.

-University of Glasgow, Health Economics and Health Technology Assessment 2-3 day workshops “Decision analytic modelling methods for economic evaluation”, Foundation and Advanced courses, in Glasgow, Scotland and York, England.
+University of Glasgow, Health Economics and Health Technology Assessment.
+Two to three-day workshops on “decision analytic modelling methods for economic evaluation” as foundational and advanced courses in Glasgow, Scotland and York, England.
 HEHTA workshops.

 Courses at Area Institutions